NoteDS/image-timeline/README.md

 ## About
 Uhmmmmmm... just a small photos project I guess...
 Basically a image reviewer from specific dates.
 Built using Next.js and tailwind.
-It will probably have a good design (if we feel like we are gonna do it) but yeah thats it.
+It will probably have a good design (if we feel like doing it) but yeah thats it.

 ## For devs:
 Running the dev server (very basic)